-Effective Donor Communication Is Personalized
+Effective Donor Communication is Personalized

+As a fundraiser, you’ll have many choices on how to personalize your donor communication.
 But today, I want to talk about a very specific one: Personalized URLs (PURLs).

 Two main reasons stand out as to why PURLs are such a powerful tool for effective donor communication.